-This handy guide includes all new or significantly updated street-legal motorcycles for the 2018 model year.
+This handy guide includes all new or significantly updated street-legal motorcycles for the 2018 model year (we snuck in a few early-release 2019 models too).
 Organized in alphabetical order by manufacturer, it includes photos and links to details or, when available, road tests about each bike.
 This guide will be updated as more new/updated models are announced, and when we’ve had a chance to ride them and report our impressions.

 2018 BMW G 310 GS